dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 ## 9. Safety and Security

 ### 9.1 Safety Features
-TwiliTransit includes safety features such as:
+SIGNAL Transport Assist includes safety features such as:
 - Real-time trip tracking and sharing
 - Emergency assistance buttons
 - Driver and vehicle verification